JiyounKim0608/reaction/README.md

 # Reaction

 Users can post messages on chalkboard and then other users are able to react to those messages with emojis (clickable button).
+There are other users also can be on the application and it is noticable in real time.

 # Getting Started